earswideopen/ewo-core/docs/source/02-building.rst

 * install dependencies (git, GCC),
 * checkout Ears Wide Open's source code from version control,
-* use Make to compile the source code into an executable.
+* use Autotools to compile the source code into an executable.

 .. todo::
         - Create a /lib folder to add the necessary libraries in static and compile against these